zampat/neteye4/itoa/neteye_nats_collector/README.md

-# Installation of Nats straming server and configure it
+# Installation of NetEye data streaming architecture for ITOA

+Here you find instructions for configuring the streaming server listining for incoming data and the forwarder into the database.

-## Install Nats streaming server
+## Install streaming server

+The straming server "nats-straming-server" is installed and configured to listen on all interfaces for incoming data.

+1. Install the package (valid for NetEye 3 and NetEye 4)
 ```
 yum --enablerepo=neteye install nats-streaming-server
 ```

-## Configuration
+2. Configuration of streaming server

 Enable Nats input listener on all interfaces